YuEnoch/NmerGene-NeutrophilProteases/README.md

 This program can accommodate any n-mer mutagenesis library at any location, for any number of experments/replicates.
 Please specify these details in parameter.txt, which has all the default settings.
 It analyzes one-end reads, which could be single or in parallel.

 **To Start (based on default parameters, testing data):**
-1. Download Repository and Unzip Folder
+1. Download this Repository and Extract the Folder
 2. Run [NmerGene.py](/NmerGene.py)
 3. A Python Popup should appear and the Pipeline would automatically run using the Test Files
 4. The Plots and Reults would all appear within the file and its folders